 “Teradata has not been able to compete effectively with S/4HANA because it only focuses on its flagship analytical database and has failed to offer innovative and relevant compelling products,” the filing stated.

 Teradata does not compete with S/4HANA.
 They compete with HANA.
 The reason Teradata has not been able to compete in SAP customers with S/4HANA is that SAP made it a requirement that HANA only copy data to a second instance of HANA.
-This made Teradata uncompetitive as it would massively increase the cost (HANA is an exorbitant database in its TCO, which we estimated in the Brightwork Study into SAP HANA’s TCO) This is not merely a Teradata issue, SAP is using these rules against all the database competitors and using them against SAP customers.
+This made Teradata uncompetitive as it would massively increase the cost (HANA is an exorbitant database in its TCO, which we estimated in the Brightwork Study into SAP HANA’s TCO).
+This is not merely a Teradata issue, SAP is using these rules against all the database competitors and using them against SAP customers.
 Reports of these abuses come in from different places around the world to us.
 Therefore, SAP’s statement about failing to offer innovative and “relevant competing products” rings hollow.
 This is particularly true since HANA is not an innovative product, but as we covered, in Did SAP Simply Reinvent the Wheel with HANA.SAP backward engineered other databases combined with its acquisitions of other database components.
 To hide this backward engineering, and to seem innovative, SAP has renamed items that already had generally accepted names.
 For instance, what SAP calls “code pushdown” is simply the same old stored procedure as we covered in How Accurate are SAP’s Arguments on Code Pushdown and CDSs.

 Teradata Must Develop an ERP System to Compete?

 The sentence related to Teradata only focusing on its “flagship analytical database” by SAP contains a critical assumption that should be fleshed out by the judge during the case.
 The assumption made clear by this statement is that Teradata should not offer only analytical/database products to compete with SAP, but needs to develop its own ERP system.
 This fits within the construct that SAP finds appealing, which is that the ERP vendor should control the entire account.
-And it is an inherently anti-competitive assumption.
-What is most curious, is that SAP does not even appear to realize how this exposes them as monopolistic in their thought processes.
+And it is an inherently anticompetitive assumption.
+What is most curious is that SAP does not even appear to realize how this exposes them as monopolistic in their thought processes.
 That is not supposed to be the assumption of ERP systems.
-ERP vendors are entitled to offer the customer more products, but selling the ERP system to a customer does not entitle that vendor to all of the IT spend of that company.
+ERP vendors are entitled to offer the customer more products, but selling the ERP system to a customer does not authorize that vendor to all of the IT spend of that company.

-SAP Lacks Power in Its Own Customers?
+SAP Lacks Power in Its Customers?

-One has to really stand in awe of SAP’s next proposal to the judge.
+One has to stand in awe of SAP’s next proposal to the judge.
 SAP would like the judge to think that SAP lacks influence in……SAP accounts.

 “SAP said Teradata’s allegations that it was monopolising the enterprise data analytics and warehousing market also fell flat, arguing it had failed to even identify SAP’s power in that market.